-In 1992, 'Melrose Place’ the second series in the 'Beverly Hills 90210' franchise, debuted on Fox's Thursday night line up.
-Melrose was more adult and sleazier than the posh LA cousin that birthed it, and featured some pretty out-there plot lines.
-See what the cast of the beloved nighttime soap are up to these days below.
+In 1992, 'Melrose Place,' the second series in the 'Beverly Hills 90210' franchise, debuted on Fox's Thursday night lineup.
+'Melrose Place' was more adult and became much sleazier than the posh L.A. cousin that birthed it, and featured some pretty out-there plot lines.
+Let's see what the stars of the beloved nighttime soap are up to these days.

-Thomas Calabro, Dr. Michael Mancini
+Thomas Calabro -- Dr. Michael Mancini

-Heather Locklear, Amanda Woodward
+Heather Locklear -- Amanda Woodward

-Then: Locklear was one of the '90s most memorable villains as Amanda Woodward, a scheming advertising exec who caused trouble on Melrose Place.
-Always billed as a "Special Guest," Locklear was the show's biggest star, thanks to long runs on 'T.J.
+Then: Locklear was one of the '90s most memorable villains as Amanda Woodward, a scheming advertising exec who caused trouble on 'Melrose Place.'
+Locklear was brought in while the show struggled in the ratings and was the show's biggest star, thanks to long runs on 'T.J.
 Hooker' and 'Dynasty.'

-Andrew Shue, Billy Campbell
+Andrew Shue -- Billy Campbell

-Josie Bissett, Jane Andrews Mancini
+Josie Bissett -- Jane Andrews Mancini

-Then: Bissett broke hearts as Jane Mancini, who watches her marriage to Michael crumble.
+Then: Bissett broke hearts as Jane Mancini, who watched her marriage to Michael crumble.
 Originally a model, TV audiences got their first real taste of Bissett when she played recurring character Cara on the sitcom ‘The Hogan Family.'

-Doug Savant, Matt Fielding
+Doug Savant -- Matt Fielding

-Grant Show, Jake Hanson
+Grant Show -- Jake Hanson

 Then: Show added some rugged blue collar-ness to 'Melrose Place' as motorcycle-driving manual laborer Jake Hanson.
 His first major role was on the daytime soap 'Ryan’s Hope,' after paying his dues with a couple episodes of 'The Love Boat' and an 'ABC After School Special.'

-Courtney Thorne-Smith, Allison Parker
+Courtney Thorne-Smith -- Allison Parker

 Then: Thorne-Smith brought her girl-next-door quality to receptionist Allison Parker.
 She got her start on the short-lived 'Fast Times At Ridgemont High' TV adaptation and went on to star alongside Julia Louis-Dreyfus on the 'Family Ties' spin-off 'Day by Day.'

-Daphne Zuniga, Jo Reynolds
+Daphne Zuniga -- Jo Reynolds

-Then: Prior to playing Jo Reynolds on 'Melrose Place,' Zuniga had a pretty good run in the '80s, appearing in ‘Space Balls,' ‘Modern Girls’ and ‘The Sure Thing.’
+Then: Prior to playing Jo Reynolds on 'Melrose Place,' Zuniga had a pretty good run in the '80s, appearing in ‘Spaceballs,' ‘Modern Girls’ and ‘The Sure Thing.’
 And who could forget her putting on the 'Night Moves' with Matt LeBlanc in the video for the Bob Seger song.
 (Or as Alex P. Keaton's girlfriend on 'Family Ties.')

-Jack Wagner, Dr. Peter Burns
+Jack Wagner -- Dr. Peter Burns

-Then: Jack Wagner was introduced in the third season of 'Melrose' as ruthless hospital Chief of Staff Peter Burns.
+Then: Jack Wagner was introduced in the third season of 'Melrose' as ruthless hospital chief of staff Peter Burns.
 Prior to that, he starred as Frisco Jones on 'General Hospital.'
 Also a singer, his single 'All I Need' topped the Billboard charts in 1985.

-Laura Leighton, Sydney Andrews
+Laura Leighton -- Sydney Andrews

-Marcia Cross, Dr. Kimberly Shaw
+Marcia Cross -- Dr. Kimberly Shaw

-Then: Like most of the characters on 'Melrose Place,' Cross' Dr. Kimberly Shaw was devious, scheming and lacking of any moral core.
+Then: Like most of the characters on 'Melrose Place,' Cross' Dr. Kimberly Shaw was devious, scheming and lacking any moral core.
 Before hamming it up on 'Melrose Place,' Cross was on TV shows such as 'Knots Landing,' 'One Life to Live' and 'Another World.'